jhahnsheen/SJH-Portfolio-v1/README.md

 Future portfolio projects will be more professional as I have more content.

 Thanks for reading through these notes, and I hope that this is just the foundation for something much more impressive in the future!

+One last aside: I did not actually include any personal information yet because this is a public repo and not my official portfolio yet.